tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted_Pt_2.md

 He has even started purring.
 I’m unsure if it’s from comfort, or simply the joy of ownership.
 Because make no mistake, I belong to him now.

 Despite being rough around the edges, I’ve fallen into a quiet rhythm with him as I sit behind the counter.
 I spin my yarns with Ramses during the quiet hours.
-He is bad at many things, but being a dutiful listener he is not.
+He is bad at many things, but he is a dutiful listener.

 I often stay frozen with him perched on me like some kind of tamed iguana until my legs prickle with pins and needles.
 Because I’ve learned the wrath of a de-lapped Ramses is not something I would wish on my worst enemy.